top of page

 • Identify the types of bullying which have been reported. (physical, emotional, relational, cyber-bullying)

 • Although the child should be involved in the resolution of a bullying situation, it is never the child's responsibility to fix it.
+They should be reassured that retaliation won't be tolerated if the student goes to school staff to report bullying they are experiencing.

 • For more ways to address bullying, scroll down to "more resources" and click on their links.